 - Cataracts – these cloudy areas that form on the lens of your eyes may cause blurry vision.
 If they become a problem, they can usually be removed by having eye surgery.

-- Glaucoma – unfortunately a lot is not known about the exact cause of glaucoma but it is related to an increase in eye pressure, which has an effect on the optic nerve.
+- Glaucoma – unfortunately a lot is not known about the exact cause of glaucoma but it is related to an increase in eye pressure, which affects the optic nerve.
 Glaucoma is very serious and is checked at your annual eye exam.
-Treatment includes: prescription eyedrops, laser treatment, surgery and/or oral medication.
+Treatment includes prescription eyedrops, laser treatment, surgery, and/or oral medication.

 There are many visual aids available if you have low vision or are suffering from gradual vision loss.